 Two quick notes before we begin.
 First, the grey/gray debate is really one of pure preference.
 "Gray" tends to be the American-ized spelling, while "grey" is much more commonly used throughout the rest of the world.
 Seeing as the LSAT is a global exam, I'm using the broader spelling, "grey."

-Alright, to the matter at hand.
+Alright, back to the matter at hand.
+What's with all the grey talk?

 At some point on the day that LSAT scores are to be released those icons will change.
 They will, you guessed it, go grey: